 The Compensation Committee monitors the stock ownership of the Company's executive officers.
 While the Company has no formal stock ownership policies, we expect executives to retain a substantial portion of stock earned under long-term compensation plans.
-Based on beneficial ownership of Emerson stock, as shown on page 3, the named executive officers' holdings of Emerson stock are valued at multiples of between approximately 25 and 75 times their respective base salaries.
+Based on beneficial ownership of Emerson stock, as shown on page 5, and the closing stock price at fiscal year end, the named executive officers' holdings of Emerson stock are valued at multiples of between approximately 20 and 70 times their respective base salaries other than for Mr. Steeves, who recently joined the Company.
 Our stock trading policy requires elected Company officers to obtain written permission from two other senior executives before engaging in transactions in Emerson stock.